 - Outstanding Volunteer Award (OVA) – This award is presented annually to an individual to recognize a PES volunteer for outstanding engagement in support of PES Boston Chapter programs.

-The winners will be announced and recognized at the upcoming IEEE PES Boston Chapter Annual Dinner on May 12, 2020.
+The winners will be announced and recognized at the upcoming IEEE PES Boston Chapter DLP speaker event on October 20, 2020.

 Previous OEA and OYEA Awards:

 The IEEE Power & Energy Society, Boston Chapter, recognizes important technical, educational and service contributions by our members.
 We are pleased to present two special awards to deserving individuals each year.

 |Outstanding Engineer Award - 2018 (OEA) ||This year, the Outstanding Engineer Award (OEA) was awarded to Dr. Mufeed Mah’d, for his leadership and dedicated support of Power Engineering Education in the Greater Boston Area.

 |Outstanding Young Engineer Award - 2018 (OYEA) ||The Outstanding Young Engineer Award (OYEA) was awarded to Adam Houghton, for outstanding engineering achievements in distributed generation planning and interconnection within the New England Area.|

 |Outstanding Volunteer Award - 2018 (OVA) ||The Outstanding Volunteer Award (OVA) was awarded to Ami Vyas, for extensive and valuable efforts in organizing and coordinating the PES Boston educational courses in 2018.|

 |Outstanding Engineer Award - 2017 (OEA)||This year, the Outstanding Engineer Award (OEA) was awarded to Dr. Lisa Shatz, for dedicated support of Power Engineering Education at in the Boston Area and for her leadership of the 2017 PES Student Congress.